clarabrorson/WebShopService/README.md

 - Browse through articles.

 **Logged-in users can:**
-- Browse through articles, add them to their shopping cart and place orders.
+- Browse through articles, add articles to their shopping cart, choose article quantity and place orders.

 **Admins users can:**
 - Do everything a regular user can do.